meangrape/fdb-wiki/Testing-a-FoundationDB-Application.md

     del db[b'':b'\xff']
 ```

+Now our test will catch the bug (you may need to run the test a few times)

-This will cause your transaction retry attempts to backoff as if the cluster were under high load, so to speed up your tests you may want to consider lowering the [max retry delay](https://apple.github.io/foundationdb/api-python.html#fdb.Database.options.set_transaction_max_retry_delay).
+This will cause your transaction retry attempts to backoff as if the cluster were under high load, so to speed up your tests you may want to consider lowering the [max retry delay](https://apple.github.io/foundationdb/api-python.html#fdb.Database.options.set_transaction_max_retry_delay) in your db fixture (again make sure you're using a test-only database, where a lower retry delay is appropriate).